 “Kiss me, my girl, before I’m sick” is the new “You complete me.”

 While Paul Thomas Anderson’s lush period drama Phantom Thread may only have taken home one prize at the Academy Awards this past weekend, the film holds the greater honor of being the Internet’s most unlikely darling.
 It’s been called “the most surprising love story of the year” by Vanity Fair, and Vulture even mocked up Valentines featuring quotes from the film.
-So it only seemed like a matter of time before someone recut the trailer to make it look like a fluffy, old-school romantic comedy — which it arguably really is.
+So it only seemed like a matter of time before someone recut the trailer to make it look like a fluffy, old-school romantic comedy — which, arguably, it really is.

 A recent video by Nelson Carvajal casts the pathologically fussy dressmaker Reynolds Woodcock (Daniel Day-Lewis) as a lovably grumpy bachelor, a well-off professional who nevertheless remains listless and unfulfilled because he just hasn’t found The One yet — that is, until he meets-cute with his waitress turned muse Alma (Vicky Krieps) when she trips over herself in a restaurant and his life turns upside down.
 “But wait,” viewers might ask.
 “Isn’t that literally just what happens in Phantom Thread?”